Timescale Cloud: Performance, Scale, Enterprise

 This page shows you how to get the best results when you set a policy to automatically convert chunks in a hypertable from the rowstore to the columnstore.

-To follow the procedure on this page you need to:
+To follow the steps on this page:

-- Create a target Timescale Cloud service
+Create a target Timescale Cloud service with time-series and analytics enabled.

 The code samples in this page use the